Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

-A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rainforest reserve that is home to one of the world's most prolific primate populations, including 1,300 chimpanzees.
+A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rain forest reserve that is home to one of the world's most prolific primate populations, including 1,300 chimpanzees.
 On two different occasions, trackers help us spot chimps and monkeys, which we'll have plenty of time to watch and photograph as our Expedition Leader offers tips on how to capture the best shots in the low forest light.
 We may also see up to 100 different bird species during a wetland sanctuary walk, and we'll have the option to hike to one of the crater lakes near our lodge, with magnificent views from the rim.
-On our final afternoon, we focus on honing our photography skills for what’s yet to come, with our Expedition Leader’s guidance.
+On our final afternoon, we focus on honing our photography skills with our Expedition Leader’s guidance in anticipation of what’s to come.
 Overnight in thatched cottages at Ndali Lodge.

 Day 5: Queen Elizabeth National Park

 We rise early this morning to depart by road for Queen Elizabeth National Park, skirting the western Rift Valley.
 Stretching from the crater-pocked foothills of the Rwenzori Mountains along Lake Edward to the remote Ishasha River, the park's mosaic of habitats includes savanna, wetlands and lowland forest.
 On the Kazinga Channel, take a boat ride among one of the world’s largest concentrations of hippos, as well as crocodiles, baboons

 and myriad birds—the park boasts more than 600 different avian species.
 It is also home to lion, buffalo, elephant and antelope, all of which offer exciting photography opportunities.
 After lunch, we continue our wildlife drive to the southern sector of the park, making our way to Ishasha Wilderness Camp to spend the night.

 Day 6: Queen Elizabeth / Bwindi Impenetrable National Park